SCENE 01 / GIMBAL FILMING

 What gimbal systems do you provide in Japan?

-We operate all major gimbal platforms including DJI Ronin 2, RS3 Pro, RS4 Pro, Freefly MoVI Pro and MoVI Carbon out of Tokyo, Osaka and Kyoto bases.
-With Sony headquartered in Tokyo, Sony Venice 2 support is particularly strong.
+We run all major gimbal platforms from bases in Tokyo, Osaka and Kyoto.
+These include the DJI Ronin 2, RS3 Pro, RS4 Pro, Freefly MoVI Pro and MoVI Carbon.
+With Sony based in Tokyo, our Sony Venice 2 support is especially strong.

 Can you support heavy cinema cameras?

-Yes, our heavy-lift gimbals support ARRI Alexa Mini LF, RED V-Raptor, Sony Venice 2 and similar cinema cameras used on Toho Studios productions (including Netflix Tokyo shoots) and international features.
-We ensure proper balancing and power management for extended shoots.
+Yes.
+Our heavy-lift gimbals support the ARRI Alexa Mini LF, RED V-Raptor, Sony Venice 2 and similar cinema cameras.
+These are the bodies used on Toho Studios shoots, including Netflix Tokyo shoots, and on global features.
+We handle proper balancing and power for long shoots.

 Do you provide operators or just equipment?

-We provide experienced gimbal operators as standard, drawn from Japan's Asian talent pool.
-Our operators understand both the technical systems and the cinematographic requirements for smooth, intentional movement — and the cultural protocols of shooting in Japan.
+We provide skilled gimbal operators as standard, drawn from Japan's Asian talent pool.
+They know the tech systems and the look needed for smooth, purposeful movement.
+They also know the cultural rules of filming in Japan.

 What shots work best with gimbals?

-Gimbals excel at walk-and-talk sequences, tracking through spaces, following action, reveal shots, and long takes with movement.
-They provide smooth motion while maintaining mobility that dolly or Steadicam setups cannot match.
+Gimbals excel at walk-and-talk sequences, tracking through spaces, following action, reveal shots and long moving takes.
+They give smooth motion with a mobility that dolly or Steadicam setups cannot match.

 How do gimbals compare to Steadicam?

-Gimbals are lighter, faster to set up, and more mobile than Steadicam.
-However, Steadicam provides a different aesthetic quality and can handle heavier cameras.
-We can advise on the best solution for your specific shots.
+Gimbals are lighter, faster to set up and more mobile than Steadicam.
+However, Steadicam gives a different look and can carry heavier cameras.
+We can advise on the best fit for your specific shots.

 Can you integrate wireless follow focus?

-Yes, we integrate wireless follow focus systems with gimbal setups, allowing a focus puller to control lens remotely while the operator concentrates on movement.
-We also support wireless video monitoring.
+Yes.
+We integrate wireless follow focus into gimbal setups, so a focus puller can control the lens remotely while the operator stays on the movement.
+We also support wireless video tracking.

 Related Services